 Law enforcement and corrections agencies all over the country are modifying their policies and practices in response the coronavirus pandemic.
 Public safety agencies bravely continue to serve the public and remain on the front lines of the pandemic battle.
-Santa Cruz County has been fortunate so far in having few confirmed cases of coronavirus; however, we must be prepared for an increased number of cases.
-Moreover, if we have learned anything from what we have seen around the globe, it is that preventing infections is paramount as is a swift response to confirmed cases using isolation, quarantine, and contact tracing to stop a few cases from becoming a serious outbreak.
+Santa Cruz County has seen a spike in cases recently and needs to remain diligent in fighting this virus.
+If we have learned anything from what we have seen around the globe, it is that preventing infections is paramount as is a swift response to confirmed cases using isolation, quarantine, and contact tracing to stop a few cases from becoming a more serious outbreak.
 We know that police officers, corrections officers, firefighters, and medical emergency responders are at high risk.
 Keeping them safe and healthy is a top priority.

 As your Sheriff, my pandemic response strategy would have several key components: